 - 1. Oversee the investment of assets of the System. - 2.
 Formulate investment policies and guidelines to govern the investment of assets of the System. - 3.
 Monitor the management of the assets of the System to ensure compliance with investment policies and guidelines and the attainment of the System's investment performance objectives. - 4.
-Select external investment managers and advisors. - 5.
+Select or ratify, as necessary, the external investment managers and advisors. - 5.
 Consider new investment vehicles to ensure diversification of the assets of the System and maximization of investment returns. - 6.
 Review and concur in the appointment, replacement, or dismissal of the Chief Investment Officer.